An activities expansion of the transition polynomial of a multimatroid: Compatible transversals

 Now suppose that $\omega'$ is active with respect to $T'$.
 We may assume that $\omega'\ne \omega$.
 Then by Lemma~\ref{lem:compatcruc}, there is a circuit $C$ such that $\min(C) \in \omega'$ and $C-\omega'\subseteq T'$, meeting no skew class other than $\omega'$ that is active with respect to $T'$.
 So, from the first part, $C$ meets no skew class other than $\omega'$ that is active with respect to $T$.
 Thus, in particular, $C\cap \omega=\emptyset$ and $C-\omega'\subseteq T$.
 Hence $\omega'\in \act_{Z,\prec}(T)$. \end{proof}

-We now see how to associate any transversal with a $(Z,\prec)$-cocompatible transversal.
-Given a transversal $T$ of $Z$ we define its $\prec$-\emph{cocompatible closure}, denoted by $\ccl_{\prec}(T)$ to be the transversal determined by setting $(\ccl_{\prec}(T))_{\omega}$ as follows.
+We now see how to associate any transversal of a multimatroid $Z$ with a $(Z,\prec)$-compatible transversal.
+Given a transversal $T$ of $Z$ we define its $\prec$-\emph{canonical compatible transversal}, denoted by $\ccl_{\prec}(T)$ to be the transversal determined by setting $(\ccl_{\prec}(T))_{\omega}$ as follows.